Managed Server Support

 MSS offers standards-based professionally managed Linux and Windows systems administration for Customer owned servers, either physical or virtual.
-Operational support includes server hardening, planning, installation, configuration, security patches and updates, troubleshooting, monitoring, and documentation.
-MSS can provide assistance with implementing a data backup strategy that meets the business requirements for the Customer and for third party application installation and configuration.
+Support services may include server hardening, planning, installation, configuration, security patches and updates, troubleshooting, monitoring, documentation, assistance with implementing a data backup strategy that meets the business requirements for the Customer and also for third party application installation and configuration.
 Any services provided outside of scope of this SLA are subject to additional charge.
 Under normal circumstances, MSS staff is available between 8 am - 5 pm Monday through Friday, excluding all holidays and university closures.

 4. Cost Schedule

 MSS’s existing published rates are based on actual cost recovery methodology as set and approved by the Office of Accounting Costing and Analysis section.
 Fees will be charged and transferred once per fiscal year at the beginning of the university fiscal year.
 If, during the fiscal year, there is an increase or decrease in the number of servers, hours or type of service provided, the bill will be adjusted.
 Items not covered in this SLA are subject to additional published hourly Time & Materials (T&M) charges.
 Beginning in the Spring Semester, MSS will review documented server counts and estimate support hours, where appropriate, for the upcoming year for each Customer.
 Significant changes will be noted, and a revised SLA and/or estimate will be issued to the requesting Customer.
 At least quarterly, a service report will be provided to the Customer by the MSS Account Manager.
 For billing and administrative questions or issues, the Customer may contact their assigned MSS Account Manager.

 To report an Incident or make a Service Request, the Customer must create a ticket in the ITS Help Desk ticketing system.
 Please provide information that the report is for a Managed Server Support Customer along with the server name, if known.
 One of the following methods may be used for creating a ticket:

 - Send an email to email@example.com